Below I am going to show you how the “Print Rich Environment” concept from school revolutionized how we created a Scripture-Centered home.

 Let’s make a commitment today to be brave and pursue the hearts of our children for Christ.

 Brave moms.
 Strong Families.

-Let’s stop pointing the finger at society, their peers, the music, media and other influences.
-Let’s stop hoping they’ll get God’s word in Sunday school, youth group, their mentor or their devotional and let’s start intentionally creating a family culture that’s deeply rooted and grounded in God’s Word.
-God’s love.
+Let’s stop pointing the finger at society, their peers, the music, media and other influences as reasons why our children aren’t following God.
+Let’s stop hoping they’ll get God’s word at Sunday school, youth group, their mentor or their devotional and let’s start intentionally creating a family culture that’s deeply rooted and grounded in God’s Word and God’s love.
 Ephesians 3:17

-Let’s start today by taking one of the above tips and making a commitment to start applying one in our home.
+Let’s start today by taking ONE just one of the above tips and making a commitment to start applying one in our home.